fcgrolleau/Dynamic-RRT/README.md

  `data_description_val.R` reproduces Table 1 and Figure S3 (B) for the AKIKI trial data.

- `get_predictions_val.R` get recommendations from the “crude” and “stringent” learned strategies, and export imputed the validation dataframes as feather files for downstream use in python.
+ `get_predictions_val.R` get recommendations from the “crude” and “stringent” learned strategies, and export imputed the validation dataframes as feather files for downstream use in Python.

  `n_rrt_eval.py` details importance sampling for policy evaluation for the proportion of patients who would initiate renal replacement therapy within three days, using the AKIKI trial data.